 EBITDA is defined by SEC rule as earnings before interest, taxes, depreciation and amortization.
-Adjusted EBITDA is defined by the Company as EBITDA before gain on bargain purchase, acquisition related costs and gain on derivative instrument.
+We define Adjusted EBITDA as EBITDA adjusted for items management believes do not represent core operations.
 EBITDA and adjusted EBITDA are not necessarily indicative of results that may be generated in future periods.